danijia/bellabeat-case-study/README.md

 - Python, Pandas, Matplotlib, NumPy

 ## Business Task:
 Analyze smart device usage from FitBit users to discover trends in activity, sleep, and wellness habits.
-Apply these insights to help Bellabeat understand how consumers enage wit health-tracking devices.
+Apply these insights to help Bellabeat understand how consumers enage with health-tracking devices.
 Apply these insights to help Bellabeat improve marketing strategies for the Leaf wellness tracker.

 ## Key Steps
 - Loaded and combined CSVs into pandas DataFrames.